trkin/premesti.se/README.md

 * sign up with facebook, google and email
 * ssl is enabled using free cloudflare https and lets encrypt

-Graph database is chosen since we need to store move wish like A->B, A->C, C->D, D->A and we want to find all matches like A->C->D->A.
+Graph database is chosen since we need to store movement wishes like A->B, A->C, C->D, D->A and we want to find all matches like A->C->D->A.

 ## Neo4j Database